DearCrazyLeaf/CS2-InGameHUD/README.md

 ## Contributing

-Feel free to submit issues or pull requests if you have suggestions, bug reports, or improvements.
+Feel free to submit issues or pull requests if you have any questions, suggestions, or would like to contribute to the project.

 ## License